uberbruns/Zebra/README.md

 ### The Setup

 This is how you setup your application using Zebra.
 You start by registering instances of your core services with your subclass of `AppManager`.
 In this case the `MainAppManager`.
+Later services can be resolved by using their type or a passing a protocol.
 In the second step you register your view controllers classes an assign them an identifier.
 This means that later on your view controller do not need to know each other.

 ```swift